 The most famous gorilla with language ability is Koko, who gained fame for allegedly being able to use sign language.
 Her handlers said she knew over 1,000 signs and showed clear evidence that there was a true understanding of language, rather than just mirroring other people’s motions.
 Koko’s main handler Penny Patterson worked with Koko for decades, developing her language skills and establishing the Gorilla Foundation to advance the research.

 Much of the media takes Koko’s accomplishments as a given, but Koko has been accused by many people of being a Clever Hans.
 Only a small group of people have actually been allowed to research Koko’s abilities, leading outside researchers to accuse the Gorilla Foundation of exaggerating the results.
 The foundation’s reputation also wasn’t helped when many people resigned in 2012, alleging Koko was not properly being looked after.
-Koko died in 2018 at the age of 46, and the occasion once again brought up questions as to how much language she actually knew.
+Koko died in 2018 at the age of 46, and the occasion once again brought up questions as to how much language she actually knew and whether she was an example of the link between animals and language.

 Koko’s abilities could be backed up by studies demonstrating linguistic promise in other apes and chimps, but there is little scientific consensus on whether any of them understood human language.
-Until there’s further peer-reviewed research, it’s hard to know exactly how close we really are to talking to a gorilla.
+Until there’s further peer-reviewed research, it’s hard to know exactly how close we really are to talking to a gorilla and if animals and languages intersect in these primates.

 Verdict: Very Possible, But Needs More Research